givasile/effector/docs/docs/notebooks/real-examples/03_california_housing_tabpfn.md

 california_housing = fetch_california_housing(as_frame=True)
 ```

-    2025-02-10 22:30:23.277232: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
-    WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
-    E0000 00:00:1739223023.299610  721882 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
-    E0000 00:00:1739223023.306366  721882 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
-    2025-02-10 22:30:23.328406: I tensorflow/core/platform/cpu_feature_guard.cc:210] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2025-02-26 11:16:45.248689: I tensorflow/core/platform/cpu_feature_guard.cc:210] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.